zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/uninstall.md

 ---
 title: Uninstall from Kubernetes cluster
 weight: 2
-keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk
+keywords: Uninstall, air gapped, Kubernetes, k8s
 meta-description: Steps to uninstall Portworx from a Kubernetes cluster
 description: Steps to uninstall Portworx from the entire Kubernetes cluster
 series: k8s-uninstall